sswam/allemande/doc/nsfw/intro.md

 > Xilu, please draw a nude guy or lady!
 > Do you know any brunettes who might be up for sexy role-play, Yenta?

 Send an empty message to continue AI conversations, this called a "poke".
-You'll need to do this after Xilu writes an AI art prompt for you.

 You can say @anyone for a random AI, or @everyone for several responses.